psshri/KodeKloudCKSchallenges/CHALLENGE 1/README.md

 ## Step 6: restrict-inbound

-*Click on Falco icon present in the interactive architecture diagram in the challenge lab*
+*Click on restrict-inbound icon present in the interactive architecture diagram in the challenge lab*

+We will be solving all 4 tasks mentioned for restrict-inbound together.

+### Task 1: Create a NetworkPolicy called 'restrict-inbound' in the 'alpha' namespace

+### Task 2: Policy Type = 'Ingress'

+### Task 3: Inbound access only allowed from the pod called 'middleware' with label 'app=middleware'

+### Task 4: Inbound access only allowed to TCP port 80 on pods matching the policy

-Restrict network traffic with Network Policy
+We need to restrict network traffic with Network Policy.

 Refer this [K8s documentation article](https://kubernetes.io/docs/concepts/services-networking/network-policies/ "Network Policies") for reference to Network Policies.

-Click on *restric-inbound* icon (in CKS challenge lab) on the interactive image to see the details of the NetworkPolicy

 Create a manifest file for *restric-inbound* NetworkPolicy